-- b) Fuel tank studs where studs are inserted into tank. - 5.1.27 An anti-seize compound is used on the following locations: - a) Between bearings and cutter housing spindles. - b) Between sheaves and cutter housing spindles. - 5.1.28 Dielectric grease is used on all blade type electrical connections to prevent corrosion and loss of contact.
+- a) Fuel tank studs, where studs are inserted into tank. - 5.1.30 An anti-seize compound is used on the following locations: - a) Between Jackshaft and sheaves. - b) Between sheaves and cutter housing spindles. - c) Between the bearings and the cutter housing spindles. - 5.1.31 Dielectric grease is used on all blade type electrical connections to prevent corrosion and loss of contact.